Inventory Velocity & Cashflow Simulator

 What is sell-through rate in reselling?

-Sell-through rate measures what percentage of your inventory sells within a given period (usually monthly).
+Sell-through rate measures what percentage of your inventory sells within a given period, usually monthly.
 A 30% monthly sell-through means 30 out of 100 items sell each month.
-Higher sell-through = faster cash recovery, but often means lower margins or more time spent sourcing.
+Higher sell-through means faster cash recovery, but it can also mean lower margins or more time spent sourcing.

 Why does cash tied up in inventory matter?

-Money sitting in unsold inventory can't be used to buy new items, pay bills, or earn interest.
-If you have $2,000 in inventory with 45-day average sell time, you're essentially giving yourself a $2,000 interest-free loan that takes 6 weeks to repay.
-This "cash conversion cycle" is critical to scaling.
+Money sitting in unsold inventory cannot be used to buy new items, pay bills, or earn interest.
+If you have $2,000 in inventory with a 45-day average sell time, your cash conversion cycle is limiting how fast the business can scale.

-It varies by category: clothing typically sees 20-40% monthly sell-through, electronics 30-50%, collectibles 10-25%.
-Higher isn't always better—fast sell-through often means you're underpriced.
-Aim for balance: healthy margins with 30-60 day average time to sell.
+It varies by category.
+Clothing often lands around 20-40% monthly sell-through, electronics around 30-50%, and collectibles around 10-25%.
+Aim for a balance of healthy margins and realistic 30-60 day average time to sell.

 How do I improve my cashflow as a reseller?